DennisRudolf/Continuous_Authentication/README.md

 ## Extension to Non-Interactive Authentication Protocol

-The enrolment protocol remains unchanged, as no modifications are required to ensure compatibility with the non-interactive variant of our authentication protocol.
+The enrollment protocol remains unchanged, as no modifications are required to ensure compatibility with the non-interactive variant of our authentication protocol.
 Therefore, we focus solely on the authentication protocol and its modifications, which are highlighted in bold in the [Non-Interactive Authentication Protocol](#non-interactive-authentication-diagram).

 Specifically, by a non-interactive protocol, we refer to a setting where the challenge is generated directly by the prover.
-However, a minimal degree of interaction remains necessary to maintain continuous authentication, as the proof's validity must still be verified.
+However, a certain degree of interaction remains necessary to maintain continuous authentication, as the proof's validity must still be verified.

 Phase one of the interactive protocol remains unchanged.
-In the initial draft, the prover generated the challenge $e$, while the service provider (SP) generated a nonce and a timestamp.
+In the initial draft, the prover generated the challenge $e$, while the SP generated a nonce and a timestamp.
 These could later be incorporated into challenge generation to prevent replay attacks.

 After further consideration, we opted to initiate the challenge during this phase through the verifier rather than implementing a fully non-interactive approach for two reasons: